Atreidae/BounShell/README.md

 Paste this again using **Ctrl+V** and BounShell will clean the password out of the clipboard for you.

 ## Known Issues
 High DPI scaling causes issues with the GUI elements for login credentials.
-I'm probably going to re-write the whole gui in WPF
+I'm probably going to re-write the whole gui in WPF.
 I've had reports that running **Show-BsGuiElements** in PowerShell instead of the ISE works well.
-(Thanks Sean)
+(Thanks Sean.)

 Pasting too quickly with Modern Auth causes the username to not be pasted.

 Modern Auth will prompt multiple times for login creds when connecting to a tenant.
-Looking at ways to cache a token
+Looking at ways to cache a token.

 ## Fork me!
 BounShell is free, open source and licensed under the MIT Licence.
 Feel free to view the source, fork it, raise issues and submit your improvements via pull requests.
 You can find on Github: